- What is Data Analysis?

 - Data Quality Skills

-Yes, data analytics is a good career choice as data has become a significant part of any industry to make strategic and informed decisions.
-This increases the demand for data analyst thereby making it one of the best career choices.
+Ans: Yes, data analytics is a good career choice as data has become a significant part of any industry to make strategic and informed decisions.
+This increases the demand for data analysts thereby making it one of the best career choices.

 Yes, data analysts could work from home as their role is responsible for procuring, cleaning, interpreting and communicating data for meaningful insights.
 But, working remotely increases the meeting time for clearer communication.